Vary liquor licence conditions, hours or capacity

-- you have a club licence and want to vary your licence conditions to allow the sale of liquor to persons, other than a resident, for takeaway
+- you have a club licence and want to vary your licence conditions to allow the sale of liquor to a person, other than a resident, for takeaway

-- you have a a packaged liquor sales licence and want to vary your licence conditions to:
+- you have a packaged liquor sales licence and want to vary your licence conditions to:

 - remove the condition restricting you to the sale of liquor by direct sales transactions only - eg online sales and mail order

 - remove or vary a condition restricting the type of liquor that you can sell or supply.

 Varying your trading hours